samuelcaldas/ninjatrader_docs/support/helpguides/nt8/instrument-types-1.md

 ## Option

-- Options can be charted (real\-time only) and traded
+- Options can be charted (real-time only) and traded

-- Options master instruments and properties are dynamically injected into the database and therefore are not search\-able.
+- Options master instruments and properties are dynamically injected into the database and therefore are not search-able.
 Also they are removed as the database file is [reset](database_operations-1.md) or deleted.

 - Options are requested through the dedicated [Options Chain window](option-chain-1.md)